pwwang/Bioinformatics-cheatsheet/README.md

 #### NGS Data Analysis Pipeline/framework
 - **[nextflow](https://www.nextflow.io/)**: Nextflow is a fluent DSL modelled around the UNIX pipe concept, that simplifies writing parallel and scalable pipelines in a portable manner.
+- **[RUbioSeq+](http://rubioseq.bioinfo.cnio.es/)**: RUbioSeq+ is a stand-alone and multiplatform application for the integrated analysis of NGS data.
+More specifically, our software implements pipelines for the analysis of single nucleotide and copy-number variation, bisulfite-seq and ChIP-seq experiments using well-established tools to perform these common tasks.

 ## File Formats
 ### Formats